Being in pain is like being between a rock and a hard place.

 Three: If I am not going to be a victim then I have to be a hero.
 There are no other choices.

-Note: Video was recorded during an actual live course and has been edited.
+Note: This is an interactive video-based training.
+Video was recorded during an actual live course and has been edited.
 Sound quality may vary.

 What Happens When You Order